Amy Norgaard – 2015 Graduate of the UBC Farm Practicum

 What is your occupation?

 I am completing a MSc in Soil Science in the Sustainable Agricultural Landscapes Lab at UBC.
 My research helps organic farmers meet their goal of producing food with a reduced environmental impact through enhanced nutrient management!
 For this work, I managed two seasons of field trials (2018, 2019) in collaboration with 20 organic vegetable farms in the lower Fraser Valley, Pemberton, and on Vancouver Island.
-I also teach sustainable soil management with the KPU – Tsawwassen First Nation Farm School and I am finishing my term as an Articling Agrologist with the BCIA – soon to be a Professional Agrologist.
+I also teach sustainable soil management and I am finishing my term as an Articling Agrologist with the BCIA – soon to be a Professional Agrologist.

 What path did you take after your practicum to arrive at your current occupation?